Radiation Fibrosis Syndrome

 Author: Courtney Misher, MPH, BS R.T.(T)

 Radiation therapy is a common treatment for head and neck cancer.
 Radiation kills cancer cells but can also affect healthy cells within the treatment field.
-Radiation can cause increased production of fibrin.
+Radiation can cause your body to make more fibrin.
 Fibrin is a protein found in the body that builds up over time and causes tissue damage.
 This damage can cause radiation fibrosis, which can affect any tissues in the radiation field.
 This damage can cause:

 • Shortening of tissues.